ucsb-cs48-s20/project-s2-t3-slack-bot/docs/DEPLOY.md

 Click on “Create an App”, or if you already have some apps created, click on “Create New App” at the top-right of the page.
 In the pop-up box, enter a name for your bot in “App Name” and select the workspace that you would like to deploy the bot to.
 Click “Create App” afterwards.
 You should now be redirected to your app’s “Basic Information” page.

-# Insert environment variables into the .env file and on Heroku
+# Enter environment variables into the `.env` file

 We will now make a `.env` file.
 Make a copy of our `.env.SAMPLE` file by running `cp .env.SAMPLE .env`.
 Make sure your copied file is named `.env` (without the `.SAMPLE`).
 Your `.env` file should look like this now: